adore/daylight/doc/usage.md

 Daylight adds additional functionality directly on the association:
 * add new resources
 * update existing resources
-* add a new resource to a collection
+* add a resource to a collection
 * associate two existing resources
+* delete from an association

 Currently, `ActiveResource` will only let you associate a resource by setting the `foreign_key` directly on a model.